Tiny-Earth/DemoSite/site/src/intro.md

 ### Discriminatory Practices in STEM Education

-We believe it is crucial to integrate inclusive principles into educational spaces in order to create inclusive and equitable learning environments for all students.
+It is crucial to integrate inclusive principles into educational spaces in order to create inclusive and equitable learning environments for all students.
 The U.S. education system currently and historically uses racist and discriminatory practices to prevent certain communities from having access to and benefiting from the best possible education.

 ```@raw html
 <!--